siddharthdd/PotatoHammers/README.md

  <img src="https://github.com/siddharthdd/PotatoHammers/blob/main/app/src/main/res/drawable-v24/app_logo.png" alt="App Logo" width="60" height="60"/>

-#  Welcome to 'Leट K' Repository
+#  Welcome to 'Leट K' Repository.

 This is source code for a **Home Automation App** which controls home appliances using Bluetooth module.

 ## Installing

-You can Directly Install apk from [releases](https://github.com/siddharthdd/PotatoHammers/releases) or You can clone the repository in Android Studio or download and extract the zip and open the folder as project and build or test apk from there
+You can Directly Install apk from [releases](https://github.com/siddharthdd/PotatoHammers/releases) or You can clone the repository in Android Studio or download and extract the zip and open the folder as project and build or test apk from there.

 ##  Hardware Components